About the Journal

 Preparation of manuscripts

-Manuscripts submitted for publication will normally consist of the following sections: Title, Authors Name and Addresses, Abstract (including Keywords), Introduction, Objective, Methods, Results,Discussion, Conclusions, Recommendation, Limitation if any), acknowledgements (if any), and References.
-For format and general style, authors should refer to current issue (see also the Journal website) as guide.
+Manuscripts submitted for publication will normally consist of the following sections: Title, Author's affiliation address, Abstract (including Keywords, not more than 8), Introduction, Objective, Methods, Results, Discussion, Conclusions, Recommendation, Limitation (if any), acknowledgements (if any), and References.
+The format and general style, authors should refer to the current issue (see also the Journal website) as a guide.
 Manuscripts that do not conform to these guidelines will be subjected to revision or be rejected at the submission stage.
-Photographs, figures and line drawings should be of optimum quality.
-Color photographs are acceptable whenever it is necessarybut the extra costs involved in the reproduction must be borne by the author(s).
-Manuscripts should be typed as MSWord documents on A4-sized pages with justified text, times new roman size 12.The preferred length of manuscripts is 8-15 typed pages or less, but a somewhat greater length may be accepted, depending on the complexity and importance of the research.
-The author must submit digital files ofthe article in PDF format and Microsoft word file to prevent formatting errors. which has to be submitted online at journal website https://www.tcithaijo.org/index.php/cdmh/about/submissions #onlineSubmissions or email at cdmhjournalricd2015 @gmail.com, The submission must in clude the following * Author name should be Full name, Name then follow with Sirname or Family name.
-This could promote the right citation via the searching system or how to citing.
+Photographs, figures, and line drawings should be of optimum quality.
+Color photographs are acceptable however it is the extra costs involved in the reproduction must be borne by the author(s).
+Manuscripts should be typed as MS Word documents on A4-sized pages with justified text, Times New Roman size 12.
+The preferred length of manuscripts is 8-15 typed pages or less, with longer submissions approved on a case-by-case basis at the discretion of the Editorial Team.
+The author must submit digital files of the article in both PDF and Microsoft Word (.docx) formats to prevent formatting errors.
+Articles must be submitted through the online portal found here: https://he01.tci-thaijo.org/index.php/cdmh/about/submissions or by email at cdmhjournalricd2015@gmail.com, The submission must include the author’s first and last name.

 Contents:

 2. Running Head: The running head should be a shortened version of the title of your paper, no more than 50 characters long (including spaces) in uppercase letters.
 The running head is typed in the HEADER at the top left of each page.
-The label “Running head:” that precedes the running head on the title page is not included in the 50 character count.
+The label “Running head:” that precedes the running head on the title page is not included in the 50-character count

-3. Abstract: A structured abstract should be no longer than 250 words, with writing sequence that includes the following parts:
+3. Abstract: A structured abstract should be no longer than 250 words, with a writing sequence that includes the following parts:

-1. a) Objectives: brief statement of the purpose of the study;
+a) Objectives: brief statement of the purpose of the study;

-2. b) Methods: the summary of the participants,research design, samples selection, setting, measures, and procedures;
+b) Methods: the summary of the participants,research design, samples selection, setting, measures, and procedures;

-3. c) Results: primary findings of the research; and
+c) Results: primary findings of the research; and

-4. d) Conclusions: statement of implications of the study.
+d) Conclusions: statement of implications of the study.

 5. Introductions: This provides a context or background of the study; the importance of the study, also it states the knowledge gap and/or benefits of the study.